ark-lang/ark/docs/REFERENCE.md

 # Alloy Reference
 This document is an informal specification for Alloy, a systems programming language.
-**IMPORTANT NOTICE: I've just re-written the compiler, so a lot of these are parsed, but the parser is still incomplete so I can't guarantee they work still!**

 ## Guiding Principles
 Alloy is a systems programming language, intended as an alternative to C. It's main purpose is to modernize C, without deviating from C's original goal of simplicity.
+Alloy is written in C, the frontend is all hand-written, i.e no parser or lexer libraries.
+We use LLVM for the backend, this means it's fast, portable, and we can take advantage of JIT.

 The design is motivated by the following: